 There are a few tests to confirm genetic tuberculosis like Complete blood count, Menstrual blood for culturing, Endoscopy, Laparoscopy, Hysteroscopy.

-If the genetic tuberculosis is incurable and you are thinking of becoming pregnant – you can visit our International Fertility Centre – a leading IVF clinic in India.
-At IFC, we provide world-class IVF treatment and aim at determining the real cause behind your infertility so as to provide the best solutions to achieve successful pregnancy.
+If the genetic tuberculosis is incurable and you are thinking of becoming pregnant – you can visit our Risaa IVF – a leading IVF clinic in Delhi.
+At Risaa IVF, we provide world-class IVF treatment and aim at determining the real cause behind your infertility so as to provide the best solutions to achieve successful pregnancy.

-We at IFC promise you best IVF in India with the highest pregnancy success rates making your parenthood dreams come true.
+We at Risaa IVF promise you best IVF treatment in Delhi with the highest pregnancy success rates making your parenthood dreams come true.

 Why genetic Tuberculosis affects female reproductive potential?